yrming/vscode-starters/README.md

 - As a front-end developer, everytime before I create a new project, I have to open a terminal, enter some commands recommended in the front-end framework documentation; sometimes I even forget these commands.
 This whole process apparently needs more efficiency.
 - During the development of Flutter, I found that I could quickly create a Flutter project through the Dart extension for VSCode, so I developed this extension in order to do the same when creating some front-end projects.

+## Features

+- Create project from starter template
+- Select your preferred package manager
+- Enable or disable automatic initialization of Git
+- Enable or disable automatic installation of dependencies

 ## Usage

 <p>
 <table><tr><td>Run <b><code>Starter Templates: New Project</code></b> command to create your new project</tr></td></table>
 </p>